Understanding the UK Tax System: Complete Guide 2025

 - Enforcing tax compliance and investigating tax avoidance

-HMRC collects approximately £700 billion in tax revenue annually, which funds:
+HMRC collects tax revenue that funds:

 - NHS (National Health Service)